European Citizens' Initiative: One of Us

+The pro-life initiative One of Us also was among the very first batch of initiatives to be registered.
 On 28 February 2014, One of Us was submitted to the commission as an ECI, having gathered 1,896,852 signatures (so far the highest number of signatures per ECI).
 The initiative sought that the EU "establish a ban and end the financing of activities which presuppose the destruction of human embryos, in particular in the areas of research, development aid and public health."
+Uniquely for European Citizen Initiatives, it comprised an elaborated legislative draft which it asked the European Commission to use as a basis for a legislative procedure.
+The primary component of the draft was a proposal to introduce into the EU's Financial Regulation language that would have specifically prohibited the EU from funding any activity involving, directly or indirectly, the destruction of human embryos.
+This was further spelt out in proposed amendments to the EU's research program Horizon 2020 and to the EU's legislation on development aid.

 A public hearing on the initiative took place at the European Parliament on 10 April 2014.
 On 28 May 2014 the European Commission adopted the Communication on the European Citizens' Initiative "One of us".

 The commission decided not to submit a legislative proposal since it considered the existing legal framework, as decided by Member States and the European Parliament only a few months before the submission of the ECI, as appropriate.
-In its Communication, it explained extensively why it considers that there is no need to modify the legal framework.
+In its Communication, it explained extensively why it considered that there was no need to modify the legal framework, claiming that the EU did not finance, and never had financed, any activities of the kind targeted by the ECI.

-The One of Us initiative subsequently sued the European Commission, arguing, among other things, that the Commission's refusal to act was not properly argued.
-The initiative lost before the General Court in April 2018 and on appeal before the Grand Chamber of the European Court of Justice in December 2019.
+The One of Us initiative subsequently sued the European Commission, arguing, among other things, that the Commission's refusal to act was not properly argued, and that the commission's failure to submit a legislative proposal deprived the co-legislators of the EU, the European Parliament and the Council, of the possibility to take a stance on the successful ECI.
+The lawsuit remained unsuccessful before the General Court in April 2018 and on appeal before the Grand Chamber of the European Court of Justice in December 2019.